evnm/www/_posts/2017-05-03-lessons-learned-putting-a-thing-on-the-internet.md

 fundamental understanding of how computers work.
 In all, this makes the space an enriching one to work in.

-Beards are back with a vengeance, vinyl records are resurgent, and more people are having to care how many bytes their programs occupy in memory.
+Vinyl records are resurgent and more people are having to care how many bytes their programs occupy in memory.
 Everything old is new again.

 ## Conclusion